h-otter/docker-compose-wp/README.md

 - Nginx
     - Enabled http2
     - Enabled client-side cache (html/js/css/png/jpeg/gif/webp)
+    - Enabled fastcgi cache (wait up to 10 minutes if the change is not reflected)
     - Redirect http to https
         - Disabled HSTS for developments
     - Redirect PNG and JPEG files to WebP for EWWW Optimizer
 - MySQL 5.7